 - The cause of pain or other problems in the shoulder joint when

 - Healing problems or scar tissue following surgery

-This test may also help guide a surgeon to the right area during a biopsy in the shoulder area.
+This test may also help a surgeon perform a biopsy or plan surgical treatment to the shoulder.

 Results are considered normal if the shoulder being examined is normal in appearance.